sagold/json-schema-library/README.md

 #### add custom keyword validator

-To add or overwrite a keyword validator you have to add a validator function on your draft config in `validateKeyword`.
+To add or overwrite a keyword validator, you must add a validator function on your draft config in `validateKeyword`.

 Using specific Draft configuration, where draft configuration objects will be merged: